braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/google_tag_manager.md

 Once you've deployed this tag, there are two ways you can verify a proper integration:

 1. Using Google Tag Manager's debug move, you should see the Braze Initialization Tag has been triggered on your configured pages or events.
-2. You should see network requests made to Braze, and the global `window.appboy` library should now be defined on your webpage.
+2. You should see network requests made to Braze, and the global `window.braze` library should now be defined on your webpage.

 ### Actions Tag template {#actions-tag}